Mindgreppers/lifemaker_web/content/_index.md

 - **Meet with an open frame, to understand and See reality (Life, Living, Existence, Co-existence) as-it-is**
   - Attend one of our introductory workshops of 7 days
 - **Once the picture is seen in the open frame, start applying the Wisdom in Living**
+  - Identify and serve the *real* needs and spend least on entertainment.
   - Live in a cooperative, complimentary, justful and mutually fulfilling way as a family, with its environment.
 - **Prove and replicate a standard model for existential and co-existential [education](/model) and [value based co-living](/values)**
   - The family is the fundamental Unit, instead of individual
-  - Our gift package will empower families on health and nutrition, production, exchange, education and enlightenment
+  - Our package will empower families on health and nutrition, production, exchange, education and enlightenment
-  - The gift package is aimed to help them live in a mutually fulfilling way; within itself and with its neighborhood
+  - The package is aimed to help them live in a mutually fulfilling way; within itself and with its neighborhood
   - We are kick-starting from villages of Dharamsala, Himachal Pradesh, India.
 Looking for at least ten local families to opt in, in coming weeks.
 Once the model kicks in with them, we move forward.
 - **Live at grassroots with village based communities; in symbiosis with each other and all Nature**
   - Share and utilise land, water and resources in the right manner